jtbennett/create-ts-project/README.md

 - Does your dev server restart when a file in one of its dependencies changes?

-- Does TypeScript in your editor know how to resolve types across dependencies so it can highlight errors, offer code completion and navigate source code across packages with F12?
+- Does TypeScript in your editor know how to resolve types across dependencies so it can highlight errors, offer code completion and navigate source code across packages with "Go to definition (F12)"?

-- Do the eslint rules that involve TypeScript type checks work across dependencies?
+- Do the eslint rules that check TypeScript types work across dependencies?

-- Does Jest resolve the dependencies when you run tests?
+- Can Jest resolve the dependencies when you run tests?

 - When built for deployment, can the transpiled .js files be resolved by node?